kubeshop/testkube/docs/docs/testkube-enterprise/articles/usage-guide.md

 ### Auth

-Testkube Enterprise utilizes [Dex](https://dexidp.io/) for authentication & authorization.
+Testkube Enterprise utilizes [Dex](https://dexidp.io/) for authentication and authorization.
 For detailed instruction on configuring Dex, please refer to the [Identity Provider](./auth.md) document.

 ### Metrics